Kabelkim/Nanoscience-MSc/README.md

 ![image](https://github.com/Kabelkim/Nanoscience-MSc/assets/65853425/a6878964-df5c-4045-bc2a-ccf0023f3481)

 # Adsorption energy calculated with DFT
-Welcome to this Github repository, describing the algorithms and storing the Python code used to generate data in Joakim Lajer's master project.
-Which can be found in [CODE](https://github.com/Kabelkim/Nanoscience-MSc/tree/main/Python%20code).
+This repository contains a description of Density Functional Theory (DFT) and the algorithms used in the master thesis "Investigation of adsorption energies in phase-separated alloys."
+(The Python files can be found in [CODE](https://github.com/Kabelkim/Nanoscience-MSc/tree/main/Python%20code)).
+They utilize GPAW and ASE libraries in Python and are run as jobs on a high-performance cluster at the University of Copenhagen.

 ## What is DFT?
 Density Functional Theory (DFT) is a quantum mechanical method used to study the electronic structure of atoms, molecules, and solids.
-It provides a powerful approach to investigate various properties such as energy, structure, and bonding in materials.
+It provides a powerful approach to investigating various properties such as energy, structure, and bonding in materials.

 ## GPAW
 GPAW is an open-source software package that implements DFT calculations using real-space grids and projector-augmented wave method.
 It offers efficient and accurate simulations of materials by combining the advantages of both plane wave and localized basis set methods.

 ## Description
-The algorithms were used as part of the master thesis "Investigation of adsorption energies in phase-separated alloys."
-They utilize GPAW and ASE liberies in python, and are run as jobs on a high-performance cluster at the University of copenhagen.

 ### DFT parameters
-Understanding the DFT parameters used in GPAW is crucial for obtaining reliable and meaningful results.
+Understanding the DFT parameters used in GPAW is essential for obtaining reliable and meaningful results.
 ```
 # DFT parameters
 xc = <functional>